eclipse-sumo/sumo/docs/web/docs/Networks/PlainXML.md

 - `traffic_light`: The junction is
   controlled by a traffic light (priority rules are used to avoid collisions if conflicting links have green light at the same time).
-- `right_before_left`: Vehicles will let
+- `right_before_left`: Vehicles yield to traffic coming from the right.
-  vehicles coming from their right side pass.
+- `left_before_right`: Vehicles yield to traffic coming from the left.
 - `unregulated`: The junction is completely unregulated - all vehicles may pass without braking; Collision detection on the intersection is disabled but collisions beyond the